Why did we create that?

 What happens on the final day?

-The exhibition closes with the reveal of the grand artwork.
-The merged digital piece will be displayed at the installation and published here for download.
-We invite everyone who contributed an avatar to visit in person and see the physical result of the project.
+The merged digital piece will be shown at the installation and published here for download.
+You are welcome to visit in person.